hackupc/old-v2-hackupc-landing/README.md

 ## Schedule file
--id can be whatever you want, but all ids should be different
+- `id` can be whatever you want, but all ids should be different
--When writing hours, prepend zeroes: Nice: 01:00; Not-so-nice: 1:00.
+- When writing hours, prepend zeroes: Nice: 01:00; Not-so-nice: 1:00.
--Events should be ordered by starting hour
+- Events should be ordered by starting hour
--baseTimeOffset should be the same output as executing (new Date()).getTimezoneOffset() in a machine with local time.
+- `baseTimeOffset` should be the same output as executing (new Date()).getTimezoneOffset() in a machine with local time.
 (UTC - localtime in minutes)
--dates are DD/MM/YYYY format
+- `dates` are DD/MM/YYYY format

 ## Non-ranged events